-I am a two time breast cancer survivor.
+I am a 3 times breast cancer survivor.
 The first discovery was in June 2007.
 A small lump appeared on my left breast.
 I was diagnosed with Her-2 positive stage 1 breast cancer.
 The recommended treatment plan was a lumpectomy followed by chemo therapy and radiation.
 I successfully completed this treatment plan in 2009.

 The second discovery was in June 2013.
 Microcalcifications appeared on a schedule routine mammogram.
 This appeared on my left breast and I was diagnosed with Her-2 negative stage 1 breast cancer.
 My treatment plan resulted in a bilateral mastectomy followed by immediate reconstructon.
 No chemotherapy and no radiation.